adamlofts/leveldb_dart/README.md

   leveldb:
 ```

-Open a database and read/write some files.
+Open a database and read/write some keys and values..

 ```
 import 'dart:async';